 This page details the hairdresser registration and hygiene requirements and information for businesses in Porirua City.

-All hairdressing premises including mobile shops must be registered with Council and comply with the set minimum hygiene standards.
+All hairdressing premises including mobile shops must be registered with us and comply with the set minimum hygiene standards.

 Registration is renewable annually by 1 September in each year.

 A hairdresser's shop means any premises, other than premises occupied by a customer, where a hairdresser carries on his or her business or practice.

 Note: This includes a mobile hairdressing shop, a hairdressers home where that is being used for business purposes but does not include a customer's home.

 Complete our application form and pay the Hairdressers Registration fee.

 Your registration certificate must be clearly displayed on your premises or stall for public viewing.